 Welcome to the Mamie Martin Fund website.
 The Mamie Martin Fund was established in 1993 by the family and friends of Mamie Martin, to advance the education of girls in secondary school in North Malawi.

-This year (2019-20) we pay the fees of, and support, 138 girls across six schools, including six girls at a school for Deaf children in Embangweni.
+In 2022 MMF are paying the fees of, and support, 148 girls across eight schools, including nine girls at a school for Deaf children in Embangweni.
 We work with the CCAP Synod of Livingstonia, Mchengautuba Community Day Secondary School in Mzuzu and with the RC Diocese of Karonga.

 Mrs Martha Chizumila, Head Teacher at St Mary’s Karonga, tells us about her school.

 With the exception of 2020, at least one MMF Trustee visits the schools we support in Malawi each year as part of our governance and development of our relationships there.
 Now that we have two Malawian Trustees, this governance work is easier.